 During the second quarter of 2021, our ongoing monitoring activities associated with the capitalization of software development costs and the related correlation between capitalization rates and operational metrics designed to reflect the distribution of work revealed that our then-current labor capitalization methodology did not fully reflect all of the critical activities necessary to develop software assets.
 Consequently, during the second quarter of 2021, we elected to change our method of estimating the labor costs incurred in developing software assets requiring capitalization under ASC 350-40, Internal Use of Software.
 Prior to this change, we estimated the associated labor costs using an estimated time-equivalent for workload metrics commonly utilized within agile software development environments.
 With this change, we now estimate these labor costs using the distribution of these agile workload metrics between capitalizable and non-capitalizable units of work.
 We believe this change is preferable as the new methodology better estimates capitalizable labor costs and is consistent with industry best practices.
 We have determined that this change in accounting for software development costs is a change in accounting estimate effected by a change in accounting principle and, as such, has been accounted for on a prospective basis.
 In connection with this change, we capitalized \$8.8 million of software development costs during 2021.
-We estimate that the effect of this change was to increase capitalized amounts by approximately \$4.6 million during 2021 with a corresponding decrease to product development costs.
+We estimate that the effect of this change was to increase capitalized amounts by approximately \$4.6 million during 2021 with a corresponding decrease to product development costs that were expensed.
+The additional capitalized amounts will be amortized over an average of five years, leading to increased amortization expense in future years.